GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 Chrome and Firefox use the system notifications and notification center on platforms where these are available.

-For example, system notifications on MacOS don't support images and actions (buttons and inline replies).
+For example, system notifications on macOS don't support images and actions (buttons and inline replies).

 Chrome also has a custom notifications for all desktop platforms.
 You can enable it by setting a